BMW M3: Updates

 In July 2022, for the 2023 model year, the M3 saloon received the new dual curved display featuring iDrive 8, matching the facelifted, standard 3 Series.
 It replaces the previous separate digital cockpit and infotainment system with iDrive 7.
 The M3 Touring launched directly with the new display.

 M Performance Parts

-M Performance Parts can be fitted to all models.
-These include a wing, carbon fibre side skirts, an M Performance Exhaust system, canards, a carbon fibre splitter, a carbon fibre diffuser and rear ground effects.
+M performance parts can be fitted to all models.
+These include a wing, carbon fibre side skirts, an M Performance exhaust system, canards, a carbon fibre splitter, a carbon fibre diffuser, as well as rear ground effects.